rainsworth/Spectral-Energy-Distributions/Ainsworth2012/plots/README.md

 <li> L723
 <li> L1251

-The SEDs were fitted following the methods described in Section 6.3 of the <a href="https://github.com/rainsworth/Spectral-Energy-Distributions/Ainsworth2012/MNRAS-2012--1089-108.pdf">paper</a> and the data used for these plots can be found in the <a href="https://github.com/rainsworth/Spectral-Energy-Distributions/tree/master/Ainsworth2012/data">Ainsworth2012/data</a> directory.
+The SEDs were fitted following the methods described in Section 6.3 of the paper and the data used for these plots can be found in the <a href="https://github.com/rainsworth/Spectral-Energy-Distributions/tree/master/Ainsworth2012/data">Ainsworth2012/data</a> directory.